wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 !!! note
     `ID` type could also be identified using `typing.Annotated` and a predicate looking into annotations.

-*Apischema* also provides a simple `ID` type with `apischema.graphql.ID`.
+*apischema* also provides a simple `ID` type with `apischema.graphql.ID`.
 It is just defined as a `NewType` of string, so you can use it when you want to manipulate raw `ID` strings in your resolvers.

 ### ID encoding